Biketown: History

 Planning for a modern bicycle-sharing system for Portland began in 2009, under the direction of PBOT.
 Beginning in 1994, a group of Portlanders experimented with a free community bike sharing system called the "Yellow Bike Project"; the program, inspired by a similar scheme in Amsterdam and operated by the Community Cycling Center, was declared a failure three years later after many of the bikes were subject to vandalism, theft and disrepair.

 In December 2011, Metro approved the allocation of a $2 million federal grant to PBOT for the development of a bike share system.
 Alta Bike Share, a national operator of similar systems headquartered in Portland, was contracted in September 2012 to be the system's operator.
 The $4 million cost of the system and inability to secure a corporate sponsor led to several delays in the planned launch.

 In March 2014, selected supplier Bixi declared bankruptcy, forcing another delay in the system's launch to 2015.
 Planned operator Alta Bike Share would later be sold to Motivate in October.

 In September 2015, the Portland City Council approved a new contract with Motivate to move forward on the bikeshare program.
 Motivate went on to place a $1.5 million order placed with Social Bicycles to manufacture and deliver "smart" bicycles that include on-board computers and other technologies.

 In January 2016, Portland-area based Nike signed a $10 million, five-year deal to be the program's sponsor, naming it "Biketown".
 On June 13, 2016, officials announced various details for the program, including a launch date of July 19.
 More than 1,000 Portlanders signed up for the first batch of annual memberships by launch day, and almost 2,500 during the first month of the service.

 The service launched on July 19, 2016, during a ceremony in which 150 riders took an inaugural ride across the Tilikum Crossing bridge.
 During the service's first month, almost 59,000 rides were taken.
 Holders of annual memberships accounted for 36 percent of rides taken during that period.

 The placement of Biketown stations that replaced public street parking sparked some controversy over a "lack of outreach" by PBOT.

+In April 2023, Portland and Biketown announced that they were to add about 500 new e-bikes to their fleet.
+This would bring the total count to about 2,000 bikes.
+The new Biketown stations that are being built will be made from recycled footwear scraps and rubber.